-Northern Vision has worked with a number of charities over the years and since incorporated in 2002 collected more than £200,000 for local and national charities such as the R Charity, Leadership Through Sports, Alderhey Hospital Princes Trust, Habitat of Humanity, Cash for Kids and Right to Play.
+Northern Vision has worked with a number of charities over the years, and since its incorporation in 2002, it has collected more than £250,000 for local and national charities such as the R Charity, Leadership Through Sports, Alder Hey Hospital, Princes Trust, Habitat for Humanity, Cash for Kids, and Right to Play.

-It is Northern Vision philosophy to work closely with charities to help kids and get as many involved in sport as possible.
+It is Northern Vision’s philosophy to work closely with charities to help children and get as many involved in sports as possible.

 Leadership Through Sport & Business

 Leadership Through Sport & Business (LTSB) is a social mobility charity, set up and funded by business people, that uses football’s influence in the community to give bright young people who lack social capital access to high-level careers in business and finance.
-At the same time we provide employers with a talent pipeline of bright young people who meet social mobility, diversity and bottom line objectives.
+At the same time, they provide employers with a talent pipeline of bright young people who meet social mobility, diversity and bottom-line objectives.

 LTSB’s life-changing 18-month programme doesn’t just improve employability; it results in employment.
-Through intensive training with LTSB, football foundations, education training providers and blue-chip companies, our participants are developed personally and professionally and better prepared for the business world.
-After an intensive 4-month pre-employment programme each young person is placed as an accounting/finance apprentice with a leading organisation.
-Our programme continues to develop and support the young person throughout their apprenticeship.
-Over the past 6 years the success rate has been incredible: we’re proud that 87% of the young people who have already completed the programme were in full-time paid employment within 6 months of graduation (or enrolled at university instead).
+Through intensive training with LTSB, football foundations, education training providers and blue-chip companies, participants are developed personally and professionally and better prepared for the business world.
+After an intensive 4-month pre-employment programme, each young person is placed as an accounting/finance apprentice with a leading organisation.
+The programme continues to develop and support the young person throughout their apprenticeship.
+Over the past 6 years, the success rate has been incredible: they’re proud that 87% of the young people who have already completed the programme were in full-time paid employment within 6 months of graduation (or enrolled at university instead).

-LTSB delivers programmes in Manchester, Birmingham and London and this year we are very proud to be launching in Liverpool with Liverpool FC Foundation and Kaplan.
+LTSB delivers programmes in Manchester, Birmingham and London, and this year, are very proud to be launching in Liverpool with Liverpool FC Foundation and Kaplan.

-LTSB is grateful to the Liverpool Hope University International Tennis Tournament and Anders Borg of Northern Vision for including LTSB in this prestigious tennis event.
+LTSB is grateful to the Qube Liverpool International Tennis Tournament and Anders Borg of Northern Vision for including LTSB in this prestigious tennis event.
 The charity applauds the goal of Northern Vision and their tennis programmes that enrich the lives of children in Liverpool through sport.